-- If you don’t have a cache card, buy one – unless you plan to add an accelerator. $5 or less on the used market.
+- If you don’t have a cache card, buy one for $5 or less on the used market – unless you plan to add an accelerator card in the 68030 PDS.

 - If you’re running low on RAM, by all means buy more.
 You should have at least 8 MB, but more is much better (unless you’re sticking with System 6, in which case you can’t use more than 8 MB).

 - Buy an accelerated NuBus video card if you’re using internal video. $30 and up on the used market.
 This will free up to 320 KB of system memory.
 See our NuBus Video Card Guide for video card profiles.

 - Quadra 700 motherboards are uncommon.
 For that level of performance, consider a 68040-based accelerator, such as the Sonnet Presto 040 (40 MHz 68040 with 128 KB L2 cache, see our benchmark page).
 See a more complete list of accelerators below.
 Note that you will have to perform surgery on your case with this motherboard upgrade.